 User input variables that you retrieve through GetParameterAsText() make your script very easy to convert into a tool in ArcGIS.
 A few people know how to alter Python code, a few more can run a Python script and supply user input variables, but almost all ArcGIS users know how to open ArcToolbox and run a tool.
 To finish off this lesson, we’ll take the previous script and make it into a tool that can easily be run in ArcGIS.

-Before you begin this exercise, I strongly recommend that you read the first four topics in the ArcGIS Desktop Help section Creating script tools with Python scripts.
-You likely will not understand all the parts of this section yet, but it will give you some familiarity with script tools that will be helpful during the exercise.
+Before you begin this exercise, I strongly recommend that you scan the ArcGIS help topic Adding a script tool.
+You likely will not understand all the parts of this topic yet, but it will give you some familiarity with script tools that will be helpful during the exercise.

 Follow these steps to make a script tool: